Vadskye/Rise/docs/standard_effects.md

 * Single-target:
   * r4 condition in close range
   * Deal std and r2 condition in std range

-## Standard level modifiers

-* Real costs
-* +1.5 levels: +1a/+1d
-* Shared:
-* +0 levels: trade -1a/-1d for minor benefit
-* +1 levels: add glancing blow mechanic
-  * Mathematically, this should be +2 levels to match +1 accuracy.
-However, at high levels the game plays better if this effect is common, so discount it to incentivize people to choose it.
-  * This should not be found on spells below rank 3 to make sure the game plays differently at different levels
-* +2 levels: +1a/+1d with other minor buff
-* +2 levels: +1 area size
-* +2 levels: +1 rank to condition
-* +2 level: Add additional +0r condition removed at the same time as existing condition
-* Spells only:
-* +1 level: Add crit-only +2r condition that replaces existing condition
-* +1 level: Add crit-only +1r condition in addition to existing condition
-* +1 level: selective targets instead of all targets
-* +1 level: remove -1 accuracy or damage penalty
-* +1 level: +1 range increment
-* +1 level: Increase line width by 5'
-* +1 level: Add additional -1r condition removed at the same time as existing condition
-* +1 level: Add Sustain (standard) to instant damaging effect
-* +2 levels: Add Sustain (minor) to instant damaging effect
-* +3 levels: +2a/+2d
-* +3 levels: Add r1 condition to damaging effect
-* Maneuvers only:
-* Assuming unrelated ability at +2 ranks:
-  * +4 ranks: +2a/+2d
-  * +4 ranks: Add r1 condition to damaging effect

 # Magic items